 Emo de Medeiros has been selected to present )U(, a transmedia installation, at the Ancien Palais de Justice in Dakar as part of the upcoming Dak’Art – Biennale de l’Art African Contemporain in May 2018.
 For more information and to support the project, visit )U( kickstarter campaign.
 His work will also be shown as part of 50 Golborne’s participation in the upcoming New York edition of 1-54.

 Congratulations on this exciting new project.
-Can you tell us more about the inspiration
+Can you tell us more about the inspiration behind the piece?

 I’m interested in creating artworks that are also liberation devices, whether it be proposing non-ethnocentric conceptual art, pieces that counter the othering of African art and reactivate the memory of Civil Rights and decolonisation movements to fuel the current struggle against racism, or bring down barriers between actor and spectator.
 Most recently at the Palais de Tokyo, I proposed a participative installation that established parallels between the #MeToo movement and the anti-victimisation approach of Malcolm X and the Black Panthers.
 More generally, I am looking for ways to incorporate considerations of a political, philosophical and spiritual nature into my work.